vic-ma/howtodismantle.github.io/_posts/2024-11-25-I-O-Lets-Go-Going-crazy-for-Pepperl-Fuchs-IO-Link-Master-ICE2-8IOL-G65L-V1D.md

 ![image](/assets/2024-11-25/030.png)

 We plugged our sensor into the physical port 3.
-So, when we switch to the **Port 3** tab, we can see the details of the sensor provided by the vendor in the IODD file.
-The match between the physical sensor and the IODD file happens with the help of the unique product ID.
+So, when we switch to the **Port 3** tab, we can see the details of the sensor provided by the vendor, in the IODD file.
+The unique product ID helps match the physical sensor and the IODD file.

 ![image](/assets/2024-11-25/040.png)

 ## Access the data from Peakboard

 There are several ways to access the IO-Link master from the data consumer side.
 Of course, it comes with a built-in MQTT connection, which is always a good choice.
-But for this next step, we will make use of the built-in OPC UA server endpoint.
+But for this next step, we will use the built-in OPC UA server endpoint.
 Using OPC UA over MQTT in this context has two advantages:

-- The OPC UA option comes with a server, so we can connect Peakboard directly to the IO-Link master, while MQTT always needs a broker in between.
+- The OPC UA option comes with a server, so we can connect Peakboard directly to the IO-Link master, while MQTT requires a broker in between.
-- With IODD file, the IO-Link master knows exactly what kind of data is coming from the sensor and how to interpret it.
+- With the IODD file, the IO-Link master knows exactly what kind of data is coming from the sensor and how to interpret it.
 So we don't need to worry too much about looping though JSON or other data conversions.
-We can just drag & drop the ready-to-use value from the OPC UA source.
+We can just drag and drop the ready-to-use value from the OPC UA source.

-After we create a new OPC UA data source, we add two new subscriptions.
-The OPC UA nodes can be drilled through, and here, we see the full power of the IO-Link with IODD file procedure.
+So, we create a new OPC UA data source, and we add two subscriptions.
+The OPC UA nodes can be drilled through, and here, we see the full power of the IO-Link and IODD file procedure.

 You can see that the correct metadata is shown under the corresponding port and attached device.
-The OPC UA server already "knows" that this sensor has two relevant data values:
+The OPC UA server already "knows" that the sensor has two relevant data values:
 * Whether there's an object within the scope of the sensor
 * The distance of the object

-And the correct data types are reflected there.
+And the correct data types are reflected here.
 We can even see a brief description of the value on the right side.

 ![image](/assets/2024-11-25/050.png)